 Snowflake Setup

 Driverless AI lets you explore Snowflake data sources from within the Driverless AI application.
 This section provides instructions for configuring Driverless AI to work with Snowflake.
 This setup requires you to enable authentication.
-If you enable Snowflake connectors, those file systems will be available in the UI, but you will not be able to use those connectors without authentication.
+If you enable Snowflake connectors, those file systems are available in the UI, but you can’t use those connectors without authentication.

 Description of Configuration Attributes